 Try starting out by setting a time to sit after a daily cycle like brushing your teeth or making the bed and just sit for a few breaths.

-Creating the habit as being easy and joyful makes it easier to come back to the cushion day after day.
+Creating the habit of being easy and joyful makes it easier to come back to the cushion day after day.

 From someone who started meditating after back surgery and not in good shape: